November 2016 Competition

-Stage 1—Letter of Intent: Applicants at the letter of intent stage are expected to include a proposed plan to secure, over and above the budget requested from SSHRC, a minimum of 35 per cent in additional resources from sources other than SSHRC during the life of the grant (four to seven years).
-As an example, if $1 million is requested from SSHRC, a minimum of $350,000 in additional cash and/or in-kind support must be secured from partners, resulting in an actual total project budget of $1,350,000.
-SSHRC recognizes that the project can grow beyond that amount as additional partners become involved over the life of the grant.
+Stage One—Letter of Intent: Applicants at the letter of intent stage are expected to include a proposed plan to secure, over and above the budget requested from SSHRC, a minimum of 35 per cent in additional resources from sources other than SSHRC during the life of the grant (four to seven years).
+As an example, if $1 million is requested from SSHRC, a minimum of $350,000 in additional cash and/or in-kind support must be secured from partner organizations, resulting in an actual total project budget of $1,350,000.
+SSHRC recognizes that the project can grow beyond that amount as additional partner organizations become involved over the life of the grant.

 For more information, please see the SSHRC Guidelines for Cash and In-kind Contributions.

 Partnership Grant applications are adjudicated, and available funds are awarded, through a competitive process.
 SSHRC is committed to ensuring high-quality adjudication of all proposals.